| Title: | Estimation of Spatial Weight Matrices |

 based on a randomly generated spatial location pattern, with coordinates sampled from a standard normal distribution.

-have to be provided by the user.
-The length of
+and have to be provided by the user.
+The length of and

 have to be equal.